BiTLab-BaggiliTruthLab/V8-Memory-Forensics-Plugins/README.md

 2. [V8MapScan.py](plugins/V8MapScan.py) - This is the volatility plugin created to analyze memory dumps containing the V8 JavaScript Engine.
 It is written in volatility2 currrently and may be updated to volatility3.

+3. [V8_32BitVtypes.py](plugins/V8_32BitVTypes.py) - This is a version that contains usage of vtypes that works for 32 bit applications discord.
+This style would be used for porting over to volatility3's ISF.

 # V8 Dataset

 For this research, created was a dataset that can be used by anyone to analyze the objects that were found from a memory dump.